sodazone/xcm-testing-tools/README.md

 The `asset-transfer-api` contains registries only for well-known relay chains and system parachains (currently only Asset Hub).
 To use the `asset-transfer-api` for other parachains, inject an asset registry into the API.

-Example transfer from Rococo to Shibuya with an injected registry:
+Example transfer from relaychain to parachain 2000 (Shibuya) with an injected registry:

 ```
 just transfer ws://127.0.0.1:9900 -s //Bob -d 2000 -r ajYMsCKsEAhEvHpeA4XqsfiA9v1CdzZPrCfS6pEfeGHW9j8 -a 'ROC' -m 3330000000 --asset-registry ./config/asset-registries/rococo-assethub-astar.json